melezhik/sparrow-plugins/azure-resource-list/README.md

 ## pattern

+Perl5 regexp.
 Filter for resources names

 ## list

-Set the list of resources names to check
+Set the list of resources names to check.

+Every element is the list is in format:

+    resource-name@resource-type

 # Requirements